AnotherAnotherAustin/VampireSurvivorsReinforcedAutoLearning/README.md

 keyboard inputs in real time.
 It uses Python, OpenCV, and Gymnasium-style environments to experiment with reward shaping and control logic.

+This is a repo that houses all the required files for a reinforcement learning agent that views a working game of Vampire Survivors and gradually improves its play style.

 The goal of this repo is to demonstrate how to:
 - Capture and preprocess game frames from the desktop.
 - Track key UI elements (player, HUD, health/XP bars) using template matching.